P-R-N-D/ENN-PyTorch/README.md

 ## Version & compatibility notes

 - Python ≥ 3.10 is required.
 - PyTorch is expected to be **≥ 2.8.0**.
-If you rely on features that landed later (e.g., advanced Inductor options), bump the constraint accordingly.
+If you rely on features that landed later (e.g., newer Inductor options), bump the constraint accordingly.
 - `torchdata` is used by the data pipeline nodes; it is listed as a dependency to avoid runtime import errors.
+- `tensordict` is used for TensorDict integration and memory-mapped tensor utilities.
 - `triton` is intentionally **not** pinned here; the correct binary is installed as a transitive dependency of PyTorch.
+- Export backends (TensorRT/CoreML/ExecuTorch/ORT) have additional system requirements; install only what you need.

 ## License

 **Code** is licensed under **PolyForm Noncommercial 1.0.0**.
 **Weights/datasets/other artifacts** remain under the terms described in your `LICENSE` file.
-For commercial use, obtain a separate license.
+For commercial use, obtain a separate license